top of page

 I.33 is a book showing a system of fighting with the sword and buckler.
 It is not a complete system in that it doesn't show attacks to the leg, and doesn't show feints or other tactics.
 However, it is still a fairly comprehensive framework from which you can build.
 It is arguable as to what extent i.33 shows attacks (cuts, thrusts), but they are either implied (with the ward positions, with the binds shown) or explicitly shown (with the positions depicted) depending on your point of view.

 The other thing to note is that i.33 is a teaching manual, in that it shows a priest teaching a student, and so it doesn't seem to show earnest fighting, so it shouldn't be taken too literally as an instruction manual for fighting.
+We should find other ways to use the techniques and lessons shown outside the limitations of specific plays.

 The foundations